zkCert/halo2-zkcert/README.md

 # halo2-zkcert

-Halo2 library to verify a chain of certificates.
+Halo2 library to verify a chain of certificates which is used in TLS initial handshake, document signing and VPNs.
 Currently supports RSA signature scheme and SHA256 hash function.
 In the future, we can support more certificate chaining standards such as ECDSA, SHA3 etc i.e. [here](https://github.com/rusticata/x509-parser/blob/master/src/verify.rs)

 > Note: Doesn't verify the self-signed root certificate which uses SHA1.
 This is fine because root certificates are assumed to be trusted.